NEW: Bay Area Court Intelligence — sentencing analytics, judge data, and pretrial insights for 9 counties >

 PSLF Loan Forgiveness

 Public Service Loan Forgiveness eliminates your remaining federal student loan balance after 120 qualifying monthly payments (10 years).
 For the average law school graduate with $160K+ in debt, PSLF can forgive $100K–$200K — tax-free.
-That's the equivalent of a massive signing bonus paid over time.
+Some panel attorneys working for qualifying nonprofit or government-contracted organizations may also be eligible.

 3